-During FY 2016-17, San Joaquin County administered its federal grant funds in a manner consistent with the National Objectives of the Housing and Community Development Act of 1974, as amended.
-One hundred percent of CDBG funds were spent on activities that benefited low- and moderate-income persons.
+During FY 2017-18, San Joaquin County administered its federal grant funds in a manner consistent with the National Objectives of the Housing and Community Development Act of 1974, as amended.
+87.86% of CDBG funds were spent on activities that benefited low- and moderateincome persons.
 Income data from the 2010 U.S. Census was used to identify areas throughout the County where at least 51 percent of the population met the HUD established moderate income criteria.
-These areas were identified and established as target areas.
-In order to maximize the benefit to low- and moderate-income persons, project activities have been and continue to be located predominately within these target areas.
-Exceptions to projects being located in target areas include programs that have income qualification requirements for direct benefit to participants.
-Another exception to the target area location is the expansion of economic opportunities, located where the greatest number of jobs can be created and made available to low- and moderate-income persons.
+In order to maximize the benefit to low- and moderate-income persons, project activities have been and continue to be located predominately within these areas of the highest needs.
+Exceptions to projects being located in only low/mod areas are public services, as they provided a direct benefit to a limited clientele or presumed benefit clientele.

-Each program, project or activity undertaken in the 2016 program year with funds available through CDBG, HOME and ESG met and addressed a specific priority or objective outlined in the five year Consolidated Plan or Annual Plan.
+Each program, project or activity undertaken in the 2017 program year with funds available through CDBG, HOME and ESG met and addressed a specific priority or objective outlined in the five year Consolidated Plan or Annual Plan.
 All funds expended were aimed at providing a direct benefit to low-income persons and/or households.